nzge/nzge.github.io/projects/input-peripherals.md

 ### Case Design

 #### Layout
-The layout determines the form factor of the case.
+The layout determines the general form factor of the case.
 ##### Traditional Layouts
 Fullsize, HHKB, TKL, Ortho
 ##### Split